uxtopian

 Communication:

-Design isn’t just what you make — it’s how you explain it.
-This phase is about telling the story of your work, receiving feedback, and learning to collaborate deeply.Let go of ego.
+Design isn’t just what is made — it’s how it is explained.
+This phase is about telling the story of the work, receiving feedback, and learning to collaborate deeply.
+Here we teach designers to let go of ego.
 Listen more.
-Align your perspective with the room you're in.
+Align their perspective with the room.

 → Focus: Storytelling, feedback, influence